Treasury Inspector General for Tax Administration

 Contact: Karen Kraushaar, Director of Communications

-WASHINGTON — The Internal Revenue Service (IRS) spent $12 million for subscriptions for an enterprise e-mail system that, as it turned out, it could not use, according to an audit report that the Treasury Inspector General for Tax Administration (TIGTA) released today.
+WASHINGTON — The Internal Revenue Service (IRS) needs to make improvements in the classification, prioritization, and inventory assignment processes for the Estate and Gift Tax Return Examination Program, according to an audit report that the Treasury Inspector General for Tax Administration (TIGTA) issued today.

 Read the report.